a-n-rose/speech-recognition-projects/speech_commands/README.md

 ### 'train_models_CNN_LSTM_CNNLSTM.py'

 Duration: the shortest processing time is with the CNN.
 The LSTM models depend on the number of units/cells.
 These run on my CPU just fine.
+When I trained the CNN+LSTM with the entire (balanced) speech commands dataset, early stopping took place at epoch 18 out of 50, which took 1 hour and 45 minutes.
+Accuracy on test data was 64.8% (For reference, the winners of the Kaggle competition scored around 92%)

 1) loads data from .npy files